videlicet/Kokan-Swap-Meet/IMPROVEMENTS.md

 - [] Restrictions on documents.

+## Testing

+- [] Test transaction logics and kokan balances.

 ## General

 - [ ] Improve TS typing.
 - [ ] Improve consistency (error handling in try/catch-structures, returned responses on the server).

+## Bugs

+- [ ] Picking a license on the dropdown in New Asset selects text on the background.